Merlins Cave Preserve consists of 35 acres and is located in the town of Canaan in Columbia County, New York.

 Merlins Cave currently exists in nearly pristine condition.
-Therefore, the cave is currently open only for survey, exploration, documentation and very small group guided trips at the discretion of the Preserve Manager.
-All trips require qualified leaders who are thoroughly familiar with the cave and have participated in leader-training exercises.
-Leader trainings are held periodically and will be announced via the NRO/NSS and Northeastern Cave Conservancy list-serves.
+Therefore, all trips require a trained Cave Steward who is thoroughly familiar with the cave and as participated in Steward-training exercises.
+In addition all trips are at the discretion of the Preserve Managers.
+Steward trainings are held periodically and will be announced via the NRO/NSS and Northeastern Cave Conservancy list-serves.

 Due to the nature of the cave, at this time institutional users may give surface tours of the property only.
 Please contact the NCC special use coordinators for more information.